It’s finally here! The summer sun and autumn leaves have given way to winter in Oregon, and we want to show you how to make the most of the season.

 Oregonians know that winter weather here can change in a minute, so always check road conditions on TripCheck.com before you go.
 If you know how to drive in the snow (you know who you are), make sure to carry chains and know how to use them.
 Or, invest in snow tires for the season.
 See the Oregon Department of Transportation’s tips and handy videos on everything related to winter driving.
 (Don’t be that person caught on the TV news sliding down an icy hill.)

-Whether you’re heading to a winery or hiking trail, it’s always a good idea to call ahead to your destination to confirm accessibility and condition — avoid hiking when conditions are icy.
+Whether you’re heading to a winery or hiking trail, it’s always a good idea to call ahead to your destination to confirm accessibility and conditions — avoid hiking when conditions are icy.
 Know that even if a trail or road is technically open, it may not be maintained, so check with the U.S. Forest Service ranger district or look for alerts on the Oregon State Parks and Recreation website if you’re not sure.

 If you are driving, load up a full tank of gas, printed maps (available at Oregon’s Visitor Centers) and extra water, snacks and supplies (such as medication) in case of a weather-related emergency.

 When it comes to winter clothing in Oregon, it’s just like a good cake: layers.
 Fleece, wool and Gore-Tex are your friend, and don’t forget your hats, gloves and weather-proof shoes.
-Check out shops such as REI (seven locations in Oregon), Next Adventure (in Portland) and other local outdoor retailers.
+Check out shops such as REI (eight locations in Oregon), Next Adventure (in Portland) and other local outdoor retailers.

 And know your limits when you head outdoors.
 Book a guided trip or tour if you want to be well taken care of or if you’re a beginner.